 Additionally, it may be observed that there exists no generic solution to controlling systems spanning different processor models, generations, or even manufacturers.
 Given the greatly varying degrees of control and feature support between chips, the adoption of such features in general resource management systems may be cumbersome due to the wide range of models to support.
 Therefore, a general abstraction model may be developed that makes efficient use of the underlying features while providing an interface that is generic and platform-independent.
 Such an abstraction would lower the friction of feature integration into container orchestrators, VM schedulers, and similar platform-heterogeneous systems.

 Furthermore, by assuming that most LC cloud workloads are allocated more resources than required to account for sudden spikes in load without breaking SLOs, an opportunity to improve system-wide efficiency by utilizing this gap between allocation and actual utilization may be observed.
-Limiting workloads that operate with some margin to their SLOs with intelligent management of shared resources should allow net efficiency gains to be made without impacting the end-user experience.
-This concept is in part addressed by \citeauthor*{pang_adaptive_2021}~\cite{pang_adaptive_2021}.
+A traditional approach to this problem is to use overcommitment~\cite{cohen_overcommitment_2019}, but this can lead to unpredictable performance degradation due to increased resource congestion.
+A possible hardware-level solution could be to limit workloads that operate with some margin to their SLOs with intelligent management of QoS enforcement, which should allow net efficiency gains to be made without impacting the end-user experience.
+This concept is in part addressed by \citeauthor*{pang_adaptive_2021}~\cite{pang_adaptive_2021} which indicates the feasibility of the technique.
 However, their approach only rudimentarily utilizes cache partitioning without touching memory bandwidth limiting.

 Finally, tuning multiple enforcement features simultaneously is difficult without experiencing undesired side effects.
 The indirect nature of QoS enforcement means that the tuning of one workload often affects the performance of co-located workloads.
 Thus, there exists an opportunity to develop a solution that allows for the tuning of multiple features in unison without negatively affecting neighboring workloads.
 Such a solution should make use of application awareness to monitor key performance metrics such that the desired outcome is achieved.